emhowe484/datasets/README.md

 1st repository, datasets I've used

-#Not very feasible: MHC fake version, political tweets from spring of junior year, tuberculosis schotastic regression #in china
+#Not very feasible: MHCeco, political tweets from spring of junior year, tuberculosis schotastic regression in china

 uneasily complete
 - Library dataset that Sarah worked on was interesting